uchicago-cs/student-resource-guide/tutorials/git-advanced.rst

     git add echo.c
     git commit -m"Updated author in echo.c"

-Now, let's push this change.
+Now, let's try to push this change.
 We'll actually be prevented from doing so:

 ::